Travel for treatment bookings - Information for health providers

 - has continence support needs that necessitate a specific mode of transport.

-If a client requires urgent travel for treatment outside of our normal business hours and a taxi voucher is not available, they should:
+If a client requires urgent travel for treatment outside of our normal business hours, they can arrange for their transport and request a reimbursement of their expenses.

 Further Information on DVA Guidelines for Transport Contractors or billing arrangements is available at Support For transport providers.